Is it possible to travel and stay healthy during these times of COVID-19?

 We took three flights during our 6-week trip.
 It’s a long drive from Maryland to Washington, and even Colorado, so we felt it was worth the risk to fly rather than drive.

-We flew with Southwest Airlines for all three flights.
+We flew with Southwest Airlines for all three flights in the summer.
 During our trip, they were operating at 66% capacity, keeping middle seats open.

 In the airport and on the airplanes, masks are mandatory.

-Southwest is very specific about what types of masks were acceptable.
+Southwest and Delta are very specific about what types of masks were acceptable.
 If your mask did not meet their specifications, they would provide an “appropriate” mask for you.
 What did not qualify as masks were bandanas and masks with vents.
 If you did not wear it over both your mouth AND nose you were reprimanded.

 As a family, we were permitted to take all three seats in a row, but we took advantage of the social distancing rules and spread out.
 There are a few minor advantages to traveling during times of COVID-19.